SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Especially before selecting the tyre pressures, you might want to analyze the data as described above.
 But you may also use the "Initialize from Session" command from the "Pitstop" menu, which will select the next driver according to the stint plam (make sure, that your plan is correct), and then it will use the values, that are currently recommended by Jona, the Virtual Race Engineer, for tyre pressures and correct them for the next driver as described below.
 The recommended pitstop lap and the amount of fuel to be added, will be taken from the strategy, or from the stint plan, in that order.
 In situations, where the conditions change dramatically, for example an upcoming thunderstorm, you can also load the tyre data from the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database) using the "Load from Database..." command, when you think that you might have cold pressure information available from previous sessions in comparable conditions.

+Some simulators not only provide different tyre compounds for a given car, but also manage a number of available tyre sets for each compound, where this number might differ between different events or sessions.
+When initializing a pitstop, the next unused tyre set number for the given compound will be automatically calculated in most cases and will be entered in the "Tyre Set" field (you can enable or disable the automatic tyre set selection in the "Pitstop" menu).
+Always double check the value here, or you might end up with worn tyres on the wheels.
+Please note, that *Assetto Corsa Competizione* provide a kind of automatic selection, which only works reliable, when using the same compound as in the last stint.
+Set "Tyre Set" to **0** in this case.

 You can also choose between two different methods to further adjust tyre pressures, when swapping drivers, as described in the previous section:

   1. Reference